28 hours of battle in Mosul

-28 hours: Leading the Mosul attack, under fire then trapped
+28 hours: Leading the Mosul attack, under fire, then trapped

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Mosul, Iraq (CNN)For more than 28 hours CNN senior international correspondent Arwa Damon and photojournalist Brice Laine were with Iraqi special forces as they pushed forward into ISIS-held Mosul on Friday.
+Mosul, Iraq (CNN)For more than 28 hours, CNN senior international correspondent Arwa Damon and photojournalist Brice Laine were with Iraqi special forces during their push into ISIS-held Mosul.
 It was a new phase of the liberation operation -- switching from villages and open terrain to a dense city that a well-equipped ISIS is determined to defend.

-Their convoy was leading the attack before it came under attack multiple times.
+Their convoy was leading the attack Friday when it came under attack multiple times.

 Vehicles were destroyed, soldiers were hurt.
-Troops and journalists sought shelter in a succession of houses, calling for back-up again and again.
+Troops and journalists sought shelter in a succession of houses, calling for backup again and again.

 Inside the armored vehicles, hiding with families in houses, Arwa Damon kept notes amid the heat of the battle.
 Here is her account, with occasional strong language.
 It has been lightly edited for clarity.